gchq/Gaffer/doc/dev-doc/src/main/resources/walkthrough/Aggregation.md

 ##### Store types
 ${STORE_TYPES_JSON}

-Once we have loaded the data into Gaffer, we can fetch all the edges using a user that can see both public and private data.
+Once we have loaded the data into Gaffer, we can fetch all the edges using a GetAllElements operation.
+Note this operation is not recommend for large Graphs as it will do a full scan of your database and could take a while to finish.
 ${GET_SNIPPET}

 All edges: